hiralbhanu/GITS2.1-I.R.I.S/CONTRIBUTING.md

-# Contributing to GITS2.0 - Ideal ReposItory for Software projects (I.R.I.S)
+# Contributing to GITS2.0 - I.R.I.S (Ideal ReposItory for Software projects)

 Thank you so much for taking an interest in contributing!
 There are many ways to contribute to this project.